William Maxwell Hetherington: Free Church ministry in Edinburgh

 On the removal of the Rev. Robert Elder to Rothesay, Dr. Hetherington was called to the charge of Free St. Paul's, in Edinburgh.
 One of the works of this time was the oversight of two large schools erected through his exertions.
 In Edinburgh he lived at 27 Minto Street.
-Among the labours of love in which he engaged during his Edinburgh ministry must be reckoned a course of lectures to young men on the Popish controversy, which he delivered in connection with the Protestant Institute — then commencing its operations in the city.
-At this period he was a frequent lecturer on subjects of general interest— social, literary, and historical; in 1853, delivered in Exeter Hall, London, a lecture on "Coleridge and his Followers; and during his Edinburgh ministry wrote "Memoir of Mrs Coutts."
+Among the labours of love in which he engaged during his Edinburgh ministry must be reckoned a course of lectures to young men on the Popish controversy, which he delivered in connection with the Protestant Institute—then commencing its operations in the city.
+At this period he was a frequent lecturer on subjects of general interest—social, literary, and historical; in 1853, delivered in Exeter Hall, London, England, a lecture on "Coleridge and his followers; and during his Edinburgh, Scotland, ministry wrote "Memoir of Mrs. Coutts."

 Work at the Free Church College in Glasgow

-After a laborious ministry of nine years in Edinburgh, he received a unanimous appointment by the General Assembly of 1857 to the chair of Apologetics and Systematic Theology in the Free Church College, Glasgow.
+After a ministry of nine years in Edinburgh, he received a unanimous appointment by the General Assembly of 1857 to the chair of Apologetics and Systematic Theology in the Free Church College, Glasgow.
 A posthumous volume entitled "The Apologetics of the Christian Faith," which contains the lectures prepared for his students during his first session, and almost in the form in which they were originally delivered, reflects this work.

 At his time of life, the effort proved too much.
 It is probable that his constitution was then so far weakened as not to be able to rally from an accident which he received soon after, or to throw off the effects of a stroke of paralysis, which, about the year 1862, disabled him for any active exertion.
 Nevertheless he continued to write until death.
-The Assembly having resolved to appoint a colleague and successor to him, the memorable contest ensued which terminated in the appointment of Dr. Islay Burns.
+The Assembly having resolved to appoint a colleague and successor to him, a contest ensued which resulted in the appointment of Dr. Islay Burns.
 He then lived at 13 Oakfield Terrace in Glasgow.

 Death and legacy

-He died on the 23d May, 1865.
+He died on the 23d May 1865.
 Dr. Hetherington was of a frank, manly, outspoken nature, more concerned to speak as he felt, than to avoid all the consequences of his outspokenness.
 He was particularly fond of students, and his pleasant method of pouring out to them the stores of information which lay in his mind made them as fond of him as he was of them.
 As a speaker, and as a preacher, he was clear, forcible, and emphatic, although not attaining the first rank in either capacity.
-He died at home in Glasgow but is buried with his wife Jessie Meek, who had died in Edinburgh in 1851.
+He died at home in Glasgow and is buried with his wife Jessie Meek, who had died in Edinburgh in 1851.
 The grave lies on the north edge of the north-west section of Grange Cemetery in Edinburgh, under a huge granite Celtic cross by the sculptor John Rhind.